 Although passengers on United’s Polaris Class (business class on most transatlantic and transpacific flights) have access to this UC, they also qualify for the more opulent Polaris Lounge with much better food, service, and amenities.
 Therefore, few, if any, of them will be here.
 In a nutshell, access to this lounge is given to passengers who are:

-- United Gold or Star Alliance Gold members traveling on a United or Star Alliance international flight.
+• UA Mileage Plus Gold or Star Alliance Gold members traveling on a Star Alliance international flight.

-- In possession of a United Mileage Plus Explorer Card one-time pass.
+• In possession of a Mileage Plus Explorer Card one-time pass.

 The access rules and policies are numerous and complex.
 Please refer to the airline’s website here for detailed information.